S1ink/VisionServer/docs/README.md

 # VisionServer
 __VisionServer was originally a test project for learning how to implement vision on an FRC robot (raspberry pi coprocessor), but now has morphed into an api for multiple types of vision workflows.
-The base api features currently includes:__
+The base api currently features:__
   - Loading camera configurations and calibrations from a json (ex. /boot/frc.json on wpilibpi)
   - Handling any number of cameras (generated from json) and switching the output stream between each of the sources (networktable setting)
   - Brightness, exposure, and whitebalance control for each camera during runtime through networktables